Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                and connection will always be rejected.
                                WARNING: This setting should never be used in production environments!
+      --ct, --createsessiontimeout, --CreateSessionTimeout=VALUE
+                             Amount of time in seconds to wait until a session is connected.
+This is also the delay between client reconnecting to the server to re- establish connectivity.
+                               Default: `5` seconds.
+      --sto, --sessiontimeout, --DefaultSessionTimeout=VALUE
+                             Maximum amount of time in seconds that a session should remain open by the OPC server without any activity (session timeout).
+Requested from the
+                               OPC server at session creation.
+                               Default: `60` seconds.
+      --ki, --keepaliveinterval, --KeepAliveInterval=VALUE
+                             The interval in seconds the publisher is sending keep alive messages to the OPC servers on the endpoints it is connected to.
+                               Default: `10000` (10 seconds).
       --ot, --operationtimeout, --OperationTimeout=VALUE
                              The operation service call timeout of the publisher OPC UA client in milliseconds.
-                               Default: `120000` (2 minutes).
+                               Default: `120000` milliseconds.
-      --ct, --createsessiontimeout, --DefaultSessionTimeout=VALUE
-                             Maximum amount of time in seconds that a session should remain open by the OPC server without any activity (session timeout) to request from the OPC server at session creation.
-                               Default: `not set`.
-      --rd, --reconnectdelay, --ReconnectRetryDelay=VALUE
+      --cl, --clientlinger, --LingerTimeout=VALUE
-                             Amount of time in seconds to wait between client reconnecting to the server to reastablish
+                             Amount of time in seconds to delay closing a client and underlying session after the a last service call.
-                               connectivity.
-                               Set to 0 to disable reconnect handling and instead recreate the session when required.
-                               Default: `5` (5 seconds).
+                               Use this setting to speed up multiple subsequent calls to a server.
+                               Default: `0` sec (no linger).
+      --smi, --subscriptionmanagementinterval, --SubscriptionManagementInterval=VALUE
+                             The interval in seconds after which the publisher re-applies the desired state of the subscription to a session.
+                               Default: `never` (only on configuration change).
+      --bnr, --badnoderetrydelay, --BadMonitoredItemRetryDelay=VALUE
+                             The delay in seconds after which nodes that were rejected by the server while added or updating a subscription or while publishing, are re-applied
+                               to a subscription.
+                               Default: `1800` seconds.
+      --inr, --invalidnoderetrydelay, --InvalidMonitoredItemRetryDelay=VALUE
+                             The delay in seconds after which the publisher attempts to re-apply nodes that were incorrectly configured to a subscription.
+                               Default: `300` seconds.
+      --ser, --subscriptionerrorretrydelay, --SubscriptionErrorRetryDelay=VALUE
+                             The delay in seconds between attempts to create a subscription in a session.
+                               Default: `2` seconds.
       --otl, --opctokenlifetime, --SecurityTokenLifetime=VALUE
                              OPC UA Stack Transport Secure Channel - Security token lifetime in milliseconds.